Learning Communities are about living, learning, and having fun together!

-Learning Communities are designed to help you transition into college life and provide you with the skills you need to succeed throughout your academic career.
+Learning Communities are designed to help you transition into college life and provide you with the skills you need to succeed throughout your academic career and beyond.
 When you arrive on campus in August you’ll want to feel at home, get to know people easily, and do well academically.

 What is a Learning Community?

 A Learning Community is a group of students who take a common set of courses together and participate in common experiences around their academics.

 When you choose to participate in a Learning Community, you’ll develop a deeper understanding of the courses’ subject matter while building relationships with faculty and fellow students inside and outside of the classroom.